splice/quality-take-home/selenium/readme.md

 The language to use for the exercise is completely up to you!

+As for the type of automated suite, please keep in mind that the suite can be testing any of the following things:

+- web / frontend
+- load/performance
+- api
+- database
+- desktop application

 At the time of this writing, the team currently uses Javascript for our automated tests.